mttaggart/everlive-docker/01-hello-docker/README.md

 4. Execute a command in a container, from outside the container
 5. Understand the difference between `docker container exec` and `docker container attach`

-## Bonus Objectives

-1. Find a base image of your choosing, and get it running as a container on one of your instances.

 ## Installing Docker CE

 This directory has a script, `install-docker.sh`, which contains all the commands necessary to get Docker going on your nodes.
 You _could_ take the quick way and run: